 Best for: Solo remote workers or hybrid teams on a budget

-Compact, dimmable, and battery-friendly—this 12-inch model fits perfectly in smaller setups.
+Compact, dimmable, and battery-friendly – this 12-inch model fits perfectly in smaller setups.
 It's a strong all-rounder that supports laptop webcams, USB power, and adjustable tones for a natural, professional appearance.

 Why it's practical: Lightweight and travel-friendly, great for remote workers who bounce between locations or don't want to fuss with studio gear.

-Best for: Creative professionals & livestreamers
+Best for: Creative professionals and livestreamers

 Not just fun: Offers adjustable white light settings too, so you're covered for serious calls and casual streams alike.